 Dr. Ranjan Sachdev, nationally renowned orthopaedic surgeon and public speaker, will travel to Xi’an, China, next week to bring his expertise in stem cell and bone tissue engineering to the Second Annual World Congress of Orthopaedics 2015.
 The WCORT was designed as a means of bringing together experts and professionals from the orthopaedic field to discuss new ideas and exchange the results of continued research in the most state-of-the-art areas of orthopaedics.
 Following the success of last year’s event, the theme of this year’s conference is technology, win-win and development, and translation, according to BIT Congress.
+Dr. Sachdev is CEO of Exscribe Inc, a specialty orthopaedic EHR he designed in conjunction with other orthopaedists and IT professionals.

 The three-day congress is an opportunity for government, health care and academia participants to meet leading scientists, engage in creative discussions and cultivate partnerships focused on the continued advancement of orthopaedic research.
 Aiming to promote the exchange of ideas, the global platform will include over 300 presentations covering cutting-edge technologies and new developments in the field.
 Keynote speakers include Dr. Cody Bunger of Denmark, Dr. Dietrich Schlenzka of Finland, Dr. Heinz Winkler of Austria, Dr. Ping Chung Leung of China and Dr. Zuoqin Yan of China.
 Demonstrators and exhibitors at the event will be showcasing leading electronic advances and the latest orthopaedic products.